Type 815 spy ship

-The Type 815, as well as its derivatives Type 815G and Type 815A, are Chinese electronic surveillance ships in service with the People's Liberation Army Navy (PLAN).
+The Type 815, as well as its derivatives Type 815G and Type 815A, are a class of Chinese electronic surveillance ships in service with the People's Liberation Army Navy (PLAN).
 Type 815 spy ship has received NATO reporting name Dongdiao class (meaning East Investigation), while its successors Type 815G & 815A have received NATO reporting name Dongdiao II class.

 Type 815

 Type 815 was designed to be a follow-on for earlier Type 813, but the latter did not immediately retire after the former has been commissioned, and both types served together until Type 813 was finally retired from PLAN and transferred to Chinese Coast Guard and converted to PRCCGS # 3469 cutter.
 Type 815 was formerly named as Dong-Diao (东调, meaning "East Investigate") (Pennant #232), but subsequently, the name was changed to Polaris after new naming convention adopted by PLAN.
 After entering service in the latter half of 1999, the ship went through major upgrade several years later, with parabolic antennas replaced by three large radomes.
 In addition to collecting electronic intelligence, this class is also tasked to perform ballistic missile tracking.
 There is a hangar for a helicopter.
 Specification: